Obiajulu-gif/Prompt-Hash-Starknet/README.md

 ### API Integration

-Easy integration with your applications via our RESTful and GraphQL API endpoints, complete with Hedera transaction whitelisting.
+Easy integration with your applications via our RESTful and GraphQL API endpoints, complete with Starknet transaction whitelisting.

 ---